kubernetes/test-infra/workload-identity/README.md

 for authenticating with GCP.

-Workload identity is a keyless solution from GCP that appears to be more secure than storing keys around, and prow also supports this by running the entire pod as with a service account that has GCS operation permission.
+Workload identity is a keyless solution from GCP that appears to be more secure than storing keys, and Prow also supports this by running the entire pod with a service account that has GCS operation permission.

 To migrate from using GCP service account keys to workload identity, there are two different scenarios, and the steps are different.
 The differentiator is